Benefits of Planking Every Day for 1 Minute

 Planking on one arm:

-This is also not advisable as it may lead to injuries (elbows/shoulders) or make them stiff, which will cause other exercises to be complicated for you.
+This is also not advisable as it may lead to injuries (elbows/shoulders) or make them stiff, which will make other exercises more complicated.

 Planking with one leg: